 Live Example of Content Scraping Farm

 We call them “farms” when the same owner scrapes content across dozens of sites.
-These are typically easy to spot as the WordPress site owner usually uses the same theme across all sites and even just a slight variation between domain names.
+These are typically easy to spot as the site owner usually uses the same theme across all sites and even just a slight variation between domain names.

-We are using a live example in today’s post! 😉 We have no shame in calling out these types of sites as they don’t provide any value and only negate the hard work done by content publishers.
+We are using a live example in today’s post!
+We have no shame in calling out these types of sites as they don’t provide any value and only negate the hard work done by content publishers.
 Here is an example of a content scraping farm.
 We archived each link in case the sites go down in the future.
 You can click on each one of them and see they are all using the same theme, and same scraped content.
-Typically a scraper will grab content from a lot of different sources, our blog being one of them.
+Typically a scraper will grab content from a lot of different sources, our blog is one of them.

 You can see below, they are simply scraping our blog posts word for word, along with all of our articles across all of the domains above.